kg4giy/pwcares/events/2018/crossroads.md

 We will plan to operate on simplex at __147.525__, the normal ARES operational frequency.
 We will backstop this with the the K3FBI repeater at __147.345+__ __PL 167.9__.
 If things get really bad, we may switch to the Woodbridge machine at __147.240+__ __PL 107.2__.

 Brian WC4J will be testing an APRS tracker mounted to Tail-End Charlie.
 Anyone else with APRS gear interfaced with radio should listen and contribute.
+Please make sure your APRS tracker is set to WIDE1-1,WIDE2-1 so we can capture packets accurately.
 Cellular access is poor within the forest.

 Return to [Summary] [section-summary]